 I visited during the summer holidays on a day where the pool opened at 12 pm for the public.
 I ended up arriving around 11.30 am because there was light traffic, however, there was already a queue of around 50 people waiting to get in at this point.
 It is vital you purchase you swimming ticket from the main entrance before joining the queue.
 Once the queue becomes too long and tickets sell out, tickets will stop being sold and you will be turned away until the pool is no longer at full capacity.
 I would strongly advise arriving at around 30 – 45 minutes before opening time during peak times such as the summer holidays or weekends during the summer.

-Admission price changes depending on different peaks, I visited during the week in the summer and paid £6.50 for one session, however, at times this can rise to £7.50 or fall to £5.50 at quieter times.
+Admission price to the Hampton Pool changes depending on different peaks, I visited during the week in the summer and paid £6.50 for one session, however, at times this can rise to £7.50 or fall to £5.50 at quieter times.
 This price is also reduced for children and senior citizens.
 A family ticket for 2 adults and 3 children is also available.

 There is a small car park directly outside the Hampton Pool, but again on busy days, this does fill quickly.
 There are many local roads around the area where you can park free of charge.
 The nearest train station is Hampton, which is roughly a 15-minute walk away from the outdoor pool.